Purpose

 To help people to know each other deeply

-To build trust and mutual respect in a group or team
+To build trust, confidence and mutual respect in a group or team

 Method

-The participants are in a small face to face group.
-In a larger group when time is short, demonstrate the process with one person in front of the group.
-Then break people into groups of four and five.
+The participants are in a small face-to-face group.
+In a larger group, when time is short, demonstrate the process with one person.
+Then, break people into groups of four and five.

 Each person has a turn as the focus of the group.

-- She or he describes an event in which she or he achieved something she or he felt good about.
-It does not have to about work.
+1. They describe an event in which they did something they felt good about.
+It does not have to be about work.
 Everyone else listens intently.

-- Each group member tells the person above two or three strengths she must have used to achieve it.
-The person adds one or two of her or his own.
+2. Each group member tells the person above two or three strengths they must have used to achieve it.
+The person adds one or two of their own.

-- The person states the one strength of all the ones she or he has heard that she or he likes the best.
-If people are ready they may own this by going round the group and saying to each person in turn “I am (eg) resourceful!”.
+3. The person states the strength they like the best.
+If people are ready, they may own this by going around the group and saying to each person, “I am (eg) resourceful!”.

-- The facilitator may encourage further growth by encouraging her or him to use a clear and positive tone of voice and posture with no trace of self-deprecation.
+4. The facilitator may encourage further growth by encouraging her or him to use a clear and positive tone of voice and posture.

 After everyone has had a turn, ask people how they feel about themselves and the group and what they have learned.